Shreyas Talpade

 Shreyas Talpade (born 27 January 1976) is an Indian actor, film director and producer who appears in Hindi and Marathi films.
 He has appeared in several critically and commercially successful films.
 He is better known for his role as Shah Rukh Khan's friend Pappu Master in Om Shanti Om (2007), the grand reincarnation melodrama of Farah Khan.
 He appeared in the comedies Golmaal Returns (2008), Welcome to Sajjanpur (2008), Golmaal 3 (2010), Housefull 2 (2012) and Golmaal Again (2017).
-Talpade also dubbed for Allu Arjun in the Hindi version of Pushpa: The Rise (2021).
+Talpade also dubbed for Allu Arjun in the Hindi version of Pushpa: The Rise (2021) and it's sequel Pushpa 2: The Rule (2024).

 Early life

-Shreyas Talpade was born in Mumbai, Maharashtra on 27 January 1976.
+Shreyas Talpade was born in Bombay, Maharashtra (Present-day Mumbai) on 27 January 1976.
 His father is the brother of actresses Meena T. and Jayshree T. (full name "Jayshri Talpade").
 Shreyas attended Shree Ram Welfare Society’s High School in Andheri West followed by Mithibai College in Vile Parle.
-He is married to Deepti Talpade, a psychiatrist.